buritica97/Homework1/README.md

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

+Kiva provides individuals with loans in more than 80 countries.
+Individuals who apply for a Kiva loan come from many different industries.
+For example the borrowers may be farmers, artisans, students, & small business owners.
+As of 2017, 81% of Kiva's loans have been made to women.

+More recently Kiva has been developing programs to support individuals obtaining a higher education, to help borrowers move to cleaner and safer forms of energy (Green loans), and to provide support to refugees.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+Kiva is currently working on a facial recognition system that will make it possible to screen and approve loan applications faster (Microloans: 9 Platforms Changing the Game in 2018).

 ## Landscape: